 The wildlife of Borneo is phenomenal, orangutans, Sumatran rhino, pygmy elephants, otters, slow lorris, binturong, civets, bears, cats and flying squirrels, most are struggling, some critically endangered.
 This post may be a little depressing because while we had a wonderful time, the coming extinctions are devastating.
 We’re lucky to see what we saw while it still exists, in a few years much of this wildlife will probably be gone.

 If you look at the video there are some really cool photos of bugs and beasties that D took.
+Also, if you hit the red Pinterest button, there’s a choice of pins for you to save.

 Our Sarawak Travel Blog.